 There's a lot of cartilage in the ear.
 The soft fleshy lobes at the lowest part of your ear are pretty much the only parts of the ear that don't have it.
 It isn't uncommon to see someone with many piercings in the same ear.

-The conch (or conque) is the inner part of the outer ear, used for capturing sound, a cupped part where a finger fits nicely (without blocking the ear canal).
+- The conch (or conque) is the inner part of the outer ear, used for capturing sound.
+It's the cupped part where a finger fits nicely (without blocking the ear canal).

 There's a lot of cartilage in your nose, too.
 If you examine your own nose and feel which parts are flexible, then imagine a skeleton's nose and how the nose bone stops quite high up the ridge, you realize how much of your nose is made of the stuff.

 - The septum is the flap of skin-covered flesh and cartilage that separates the nostrils.
 Some septum piercings pierce through the cartilage, but some don't.

 - Nose tip piercings pierce the bottom of the septum between the nostrils and go up through the tip up to the top of the nose.
 This is sometimes known as a rhino piercing.